 Recently, Associate Professor Ollie Jay and his team have shown that if certain parts of the body are cooled, the sensation of fatigue can be reduced, allowing physical activity in the heat to be performed for longer periods of time.
 In this project, he aims to build on these findings and develop simple and novel interventions for preventing heat-related fatigue in people with MS.

 Associate Professor Jay will assess if swirling cold fluids in the mouth is enough, or if they need to be swallowed.
 If particular skin sites can be targeted with surface cooling materials to reduce heat-related fatigue, and if methanol can be rinsed in the mouth or applied to the skin to reduce heat-related fatigue.

-The results of these experiments will lead to the development of novel cooling interventions that are simple and inexpensive.
+The results from these experiments will lead to the development of novel cooling interventions that are simple and inexpensive.
 Ultimately, the findings of this study will not only help people with MS maintain their functional capacity for longer during exposure to the heat, but also help us better understand the underlying mechanisms associated with heat sensitivity in MS.

-Updated: 11 January 2018
+Updated: 11 June 2020

 Updated: 05 January, 2018